-We conduct research and hosts discussion/reading groups on language variation and language change in its social context.
+We conduct research and host discussion/reading groups on language variation and language change in its social context.

 qUALMS is MSU’s official student organization for undergraduate linguistics majors, minors, and friends.
 If you’re a student at MSU who is interested in linguistics—phonemes, phrase-markers, or otherwise—we would love to have you!